eliorians/Broyhill-Wind-Turbine/README.md

     turbine_util.py         - clean turbine data and combines with forecast data to be used by the model.

-    main.py                 - where the model is trained and evaluated
+    main.py                 - where the model is trained and evaluated. see #!CONFIG section at top of file for settings.